amatiasq/pensieve/notes.md

 - ~~Update language on filename change (should be happening already)~~
   - ~~**cambiar `defaultLanguage` a `language`**~~

+- ~~Revisar `language` en JS snippet~~

 - Markdown: ~ ~ ~~should strike text~~ ~ ~

-- Revisar `language` en JS snippet
-  - ???
+- Button "DOWNLOAD ALL"

 - save settings to gist file
   - cache to local storage
   - should be hidden from list
   - should be destroyed and re-create when in position 20+
   - asume missing if there is one on first fetch
+  - settings button opens settings gist

 - Favourite gists
   - ~~to local storage, gist to always be requested and listed first~~